 We managed to keep straight faces until the next block, then uncontrollable giggles took over.
 If you're reading this blog you can probably guess that I don't have anywhere near a million views, much less in a month.
-At that point I'd never even broken a thousand views a month.
+At that point, I'd never even broken a thousand views a month.

 But the point is, having a friend who'll stick their neck out for you is invaluable.
 Having someone fight in your corner who is totally willing to do ridiculous things to support you is priceless.
-Kyle was my junkyard dog---I didn't have much worth guarding, but he was sticking up for my little blog anyway.
+Kyle was my junkyard dog––I didn't have much worth guarding, but he was sticking up for my little blog anyway.
 Even if I hadn't gotten the pictures, I'd still remember that day with fondness.

-And it's thanks to Kyle that you can see the pictures of that bookstore (as well as other literary places in NYC) in this post.
+It's thanks to Kyle that you can see the pictures of that bookstore (as well as other literary places in NYC) in this post.